Home » The Intensity of High Tension: A Look at Plagiarism in Horror

 The identical plot continues in the back of the RV in Intensity and the rear of the truck in High Tension.
 Chyna and Marie keep their presence unknown as they continue to evade the killer.
 He stops at a gas station where the two separate lead characters narrowly escape the mystery man’s wrath.
 He viciously attacks the gas station attendant and exits the store.
 Chyna and Marie take a car from the gas station and remain in pursuit.

 At this point, Intensity and High Tension finally come to a crossroads and head in different directions.
 The novel and miniseries have not yet reached their midpoint.
-However, only twenty minutes remain in High Tension.
+However, only twenty minutes remain in Aja’s film.
 Koontz’s original work has been utilized to tell approximately eighty percent of this French horror film.
 There is irony that Aja’s shocking twist reveals an unreliable narrator spinning a dishonest tale when the filmmakers, themselves, are unreliable storytellers.

 Any fan of Koontz is left with a bad taste in his or her mouth.
 Particularly hard to swallow is when Aja and co-screenwriter, Grégory Levasseur, discuss in the DVD special features the importance of writing.
 They declare the final product is due to the writing process.
 Well, sure.
 Someone else’s written work is the basis of their entire plot.
 The problem is they are inferring the film’s success is because of their writing abilities.
 These declarations are frustrating.
 Mainly because from the atmosphere to the acting, High Tension is an effective and scary film.